 To access the last four editions of our weekly news reports, click here.

-Our monthly magazine continues to be produced and made available on the first weekend of every month both by clicking on th elionk below and be being sent out with the weekly news reports.
+Our monthly audio magazine continues to be produced and made available on the first weekend of every month both by clicking on the link below and it will be sent out with with the weekly news reports.

-These recordings, both of the weekly news and the most recent editions of the monthly magazine using the Sonata box available from the British Wireless for the Blind Fund (BWBF), for those who subscribe to that service.
+These recordings, both of the weekly news and the current recent edition of the monthly audio magazine using the Sonata box available from the British Wireless for the Blind Fund (BWBF), for those who subscribe to that service.

 The objective of the Colchester and District Talking Newspaper, a member of the